 Testnet mirror node APIs (REST & HCS gRPC) (2)

-This assessment was calculated based on the power consumption of several network nodes and conservatively extrapolated across all nodes on the Hedera networks.
-It considered the growth of network nodes and increasing real-world application transactions on the Hedera mainnet, of which the Hedera network has recently surpassed Ethereum.
+Assessments are calculated based on the power consumption of several network nodes and are conservatively extrapolated across all nodes on the Hedera networks.
+This calculation takes into consideration the growth of network nodes and increasing real-world application transactions on the Hedera mainnet, of which the Hedera network has recently surpassed Ethereum.

-Hedera’s energy use will continue to grow as additional infrastructure is added and carbon offsets will be purchased quarterly to account for this growth.
-In addition, Hedera is capable of much higher transactions per second than currently experienced — transaction growth will result in a continued drop in per-transaction energy usage.
+Hedera’s energy use will continue to grow as additional nodes are added, and carbon offsets will be purchased quarterly to account for this growth.
+However, Hedera is capable of far greater transaction per second throughput than currently experienced (10k TPS throttled), and transaction growth will result in a decrease of average per-transaction energy consumption.
 Today, Hedera is performing the equivalent of over 10,000,000 transactions and 788,000 transactions for the same amount of energy it takes Bitcoin and Ethereum to process 1, respectively.

 Avg. txns per day (citation 1, 2, 3)